Hogfeldt/bioconda_recipe_gen_ci/README.md

 ```
 - (Optional) Path to where the output file should be placed

-If you don't give the optional flags, the program will save it in a folder,
-that it creates, called .bri_ci.
-This is used for when running all scripts
-together as a pipeline.

 The output file has the same format as the input yaml file,
 but does only contain the packages that can be built with bioconda-utils.